-The Fund's target investment strategy is set out below as well as the current interim target as the Fund works towards the new target allocation over time.
-The table also includes the maximum percentage of total Fund value that it will invest in these asset classes.
+The Fund's target investment strategy is set out below as well as strategic ranges for each asset class as the Fund works towards the new target allocation over time.
 In line with the Regulations, the authority's investment strategy does not permit more than 5% of the total value of all investments of fund money to be invested in entities which are connected with that authority within the meaning of section 212 of the Local Government and Public Involvement in Health Act 2007.